CVE-2026-53002

 CriticalCVSS 9.8Exploitation Probability (EPSS)

-Low risk27th percentile — higher than 27% of all known CVEs
+Low risk28th percentile - higher than 28% of all known CVEs

 Summary

-In the Linux kernel netfilter/conntrack subsystem, a stack-out-of-bounds write vulnerability was found in the mangle_content_len() function.
+In the Linux kernel netfilter/conntrack subsystem, a stack buffer overflow was found in the mangle_content_len() function.
 The fix replaces sprintf() with scnprintf() and increases the buffer size.

 Risk Assessment